ARE APOSTLES AND PROPHETS STILL RELEVANT TO THE CHURCH?

 But that’s not all!

-The visiting apostolic prophet convinced some of the more desperate congregationist in believing they were instantly healed –prompting words of suggestion.
-He even had the audacity to advertise his book “You can prophecy” (including price) and asked the church pastor to record all healings for his next book.
+Prophets have the influence to convince congregationist in believing they were instantly healed –prompting words of suggestion.
 “Am I against the miraculous gifts of healing?”
 No!
 But what I am against is interfering with one’s faith – as in believing they are out of favor with God should their newly acquired faith wear thin.

 The safe policy among these Charismatic psychics is this; “God has healed you, but it’s up to you to confirm it through your faith”.
 This of course eliminates any judgment as to the prophet’s authenticity if it turns out that your healing was just one of those fleeting moments of joy.
 (No disrespect to God intended)